 Another important thing to look at when choosing your car tires is the UTQC rating.
 This rating is comprised of 3 important aspects of the tire’s durability and function: treadwear, traction, and temperature.
 While you don’t need to understand all of these in detail, knowing that rate of how long the tire lasts with normal wear-and-tear, as well as how well the tire breaks in wet conditions, are both useful in determining which type of car tires are right for your vehicle.

 Finally, our technicians and experts are able to help you determine a proper fit and rating for your particular vehicle and your personal lifestyle.
-Give us a call at Joyce Automotive, and we’ll gladly be of assistance in helping you choose your new or used car tires.
+Give us a call at Joyce Automotive, and we’ll gladly be of assistance in helping you choose your new car tires.